 If you would like to invite our Missionary Team, please fill out the “Missions Team Invitation” form.

 God is seeking dedicated young people who are willing to leave the comforts of home to serve those desperately in need of the gospel.
 If you feel God is calling you to missions please consider joining us.

 To donate to a Student Missions Team follow the following steps:

 Each missions team member is responsible for raising their own funds for missions.
 Money will be used to pay for housing, food, transportation and ministry on location including purchased supplies for children’s activities, hygiene products, and much more.

-Travel and Health Insurance is mandatory and is included in the price of the missions trip.
+Medical Travel Insurance is mandatory and is included in the price of the missions trip.

-We suggest using Youcaring as an online fundraiser if you choose to do so.
-We can not provide any tax deduction receipts for any donations made to a youcaring account.
-If you are making a donation on behalf of a student and need a receipt at the end of the year, then the money needs to be given directly to the organization.
+We suggest using a crowdfunding platform or social media to run an online fundraiser.
+We cannot provide any tax deductible receipts for any donations made to a crowdfunding platform outside of SMBS.
+If you are making a donation on behalf of a team and need a tax-deductible receipt at the end of the year, the funds need to be given directly to the organization.

 If you would like to help sponsor a student for missions